How do I work?

 I hold a Foundation Degree (Sc) in Counselling , which I completed in 2014.

-I have several years experience working in the field of addiction; first at the Alcohol Misuse Service and later at the Swan Project, which offers low-cost, long-term counselling for addiction and other mental health issues.
+I have several years experience working in the field of mental health and addiction at various settings: Womankind, Wild Goose, Alcohol Misuse Service and the Swan Project, which offers low-cost, long-term counselling for addiction and other mental health issues.

-I also help people with relationship issues, separation, loss, low self-esteem, depression, anxiety, trauma.
+In my private practice I support people overcoming addiction, relationship issues, separation, loss, low self-esteem, depression, anxiety.

 Areas of counselling I deal with

-Walk and Talk sessions on the Downs or St Andrews Park - £30.
+Walk and Talk on the Downs or St Andrews Park.

-Home visits, which are available for BS6, Bishopston and Henleaze - £35.
+Home visits, which are available for BS6, Bishopston and Henleaze.

-Family Constellation sessions vary in time and cost £30/hour.
+Family Constellation sessions vary in time and cost £40/hour.

 free, easy parking